 Does transitioning off tube feedings work?

-Our study team did a similar study that showed children successfully transitioned off their tube feeds when asked to follow a similar protocol.
+Our study team did a similar study that showed that most children successfully transitioned off their tube feeds when asked to follow a similar protocol.
 This study was testing a different study drug called amitriptyline.
 All children received megestrol as well as amitriptyline or placebo.
-We found that children were able to transition to 100% eating by mouth by the end of the study regardless if they received the study drug or placebo.
+We found that amitriptyline was not necessary to wean children off their tube feedings, as most children in both groups were able to wean off their tube feedings regardless if they were in the amitriptyline or placebo group.
 Because of this, we are doing the current study to test if the megestrol plays a role in helping children transition to oral feeding.

 A copy of the study publication can be found here.